CodeChica/plus-plus/lessons/0x05/index.md

 # 0x05 - The Software Engineer's role

-## Warmup - Mini Coding Challenge

-Get into groups and complete the following challenge.

-1. Build the world's smallest website.
-1. Post a link to our website in the [#general][general] channel in [Slack][slack].

-## Introduction

 In this lesson, you will learn an overview of the engineer's role in software development.
 You will be placed in your teams and learn about the [final project requirements][final].
 You will get to try out either the [Product Manager][product-manager],